MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs.md

 Although the Rights Management connector logs information, warning, and error messages to the event log, there isn’t a management pack that includes monitoring for these events.
 However, the list of events and their descriptions, with more information to help you take corrective action is documented in [Monitor the Azure Rights Management connector](.. deploy-use/monitor-rms-connector).

-## Do you need to be a global admin to configure Azure RMS, or can I delegate to other administrators that I don't want to grant full global admin permissions?
+## Do you need to be a global admin to configure Azure RMS, or can I delegate to other administrators?

 Global administrators for an Office 365 tenant or Azure AD tenant can obviously run all administrative tasks for Azure RMS.
 However, if you want to assign administrative permissions to other users, you can do so by using the Azure RMS PowerShell cmdlet, [Add-AadrmRoleBasedAdministrator](https://msdn.microsoft.com/library/dn629417.aspx).
 You can assign this administrative role by user account, or by group.
 There are two roles available: **Global Administrator** and **Connector Administrator**.